 Identify someone to write a letter of recommendation (letters will be requested for applicants who make it past the first round of review)

-The internship is a full-time commitment (~40 hours/week; 9:00 AM – 5:00 PM), for the entire duration of the internship: May 12th through July 16th.
+The internship is a full-time commitment (~40 hours/week; M-F 9:00 AM – 5:00 PM), for the entire duration of the internship: May 16th through July 15th.
 All students are expected to participate for the entire session.
 There is not an option to start late or finish early.
-Applications must be completed on or before March 20th, 2020 for consideration.
-Applications will be reviewed starting March 21st, 2020.
+Applications must be completed on or before February 27th, 2022 for consideration.

 WILD (Wilbourn) lab members at a holiday party and presenting at a conference.